About St Luke’s

 We work with theological colleges to advise and support the wellbeing of ordinands and their spouses.

 We offer a wellbeing session to every new bishop and dean appointed, to encourage them to think about their own and their clergy’s wellbeing in their new post.
-These sessions have been taken up by all 35 bishops and deans appointed since 2016.
+These sessions have been taken up by all bishops and deans appointed since 2016.

-Sign up to our quarterly e-newsletter
+Sign up today to get regular updates on our work.

 Read more